stackbit/jamstackthemes/content/theme/hugo-slick-theme.md

   - No Cms
 date: 2018-12-09T14:04:20.000Z
 github_branch: master
-description: 'A fast, minimal, responsive theme for Hugo which honours your privacy'
+description: A fast, minimal, responsive theme for Hugo which honours your privacy
 stale: false
 ---